lydiapuric/spring-dgs-poc/README.md

 # spring-gq-poc

-Playground for a GraphQL POC
+Playground for a GraphQL POC using DGS